ktech-io/zabbix-burp/README.md

 Dependency
 ==========

-On RedHat6, these packages are required:
-- python-simplejson
-- python-dateutil

-Everything works out of the box on Debian 8 and RedHat 7
+Everything works out of the box on Debian 8 and RedHat 6-7